Geun-bi Yi: Marriage and palace life

-After King U of Goryeo's deposal
+After King U's deposal

 In 1388, after ordering an attack on Liaodong in Ming territory, King U was forced to abdicate during a coup led by the general Yi Seong-gye.
-His young son ascended the throne as King Chang with Yi Seong-gye as regent, and Royal Consort Geun was promoted to Grand Royal Consort (왕대비).
+His only young son ascended the throne as King Chang with Yi Seong-gye as the regent, then Royal Consort Geun was promoted to Grand Royal Consort (왕대비).
 All of the former king's other consorts were forced to leave the palace and return to their natal homes.